Design History

 Section titled “The two artifact streams”Sovereign exists as two artifacts:

-- The solo / digital adaptation — a self-contained HTML simulator that runs the same rules locally with deterministic AI opponents.
+- The solo / digital game — a self-contained HTML game that runs the same rules locally with deterministic AI opponents, now at v1.5.0 beta.

 Phase-by-phase build (Solo / Digital)